HRizwan1/2019-team-06f/reports/sprint-02/report.md

 8. Use of User Authentication:

+**Unauthenticated users access:**

-**Unauthenticated users** will have access to “read-only” and restrict certain site features until they have created an account.
+* Will have access to “read-only” data
+* Restrict certain site features until they have created an account

 **Authenticated normal users will have access to:**
   * Upload photos